replicatedhq/help-center/content/docs/troubleshoot/builtin-analyzers/overview.md

 # Built-in Analyzers

-This section contains the built-in analyzer specs.
+This section of the documentation lists the built-in analyzers that might be displayed with an explanation of why they were added and the corresponding spec.